 To mount the battery on the bottom, less top space is required which allows for a lighter and more compact frame design.
 The smaller and more weight-centralized mini quad frame also means less drag for high speed flying.
 Perhaps that’s one of the reasons why it’s preferred for racing.

 The LiPo is also better protected from prop strikes when mounted under the frame.

 Finally, bottom mounted battery doesn’t cares about battery’s size and shape, and you can slide the battery forth and back to adjust the COG.

-The centre of thrust is usually way below the COG when the battery is bottom mounted, the quadcopter will experience a larger rotational inertia.
+The centre of thrust is usually way above the COG when the battery is bottom mounted, the quadcopter will experience a larger rotational inertia.
 The effects could be a less stable and agile craft, you might even notice the pendulum effect in some extreme cases.
 But because we have such powerful machines these days, these disadvantages might not be easily noticeable.